NikitaVispute/Web-Programming/Video Web Application Vidzy/README.md

-A video application by using Node.js and Express.js.
+# A video application by using Node.js and Express.js.

+**Technology: NodeJS, Express, MongoDB**

 1. Application includes all CRUD operations (Create, Read, Update, Delete) for manipulating videos.